drduh/macOS-Security-and-Privacy-Guide/README.md

 Disable [Diagnostics & Usage Data](https://support.apple.com/guide/mac-help/share-analytics-information-mac-apple-mh27990).

-If you want to play **music** or watch **videos**, use QuickTime Player, the built-in media player in macOS.
-It uses the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox), [Hardened Runtime](https://developer.apple.com/documentation/xcode/configuring-the-hardened-runtime), and benefits from the [Signed System Volume](https://support.apple.com/guide/security/signed-system-volume-security-secd698747c9/web) as part of the base system.
+Use [QuickTime Player](https://en.wikipedia.org/wiki/Quicktime_player), the built-in media application, for playing music and video files.
+It uses [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox), [Hardened Runtime](https://developer.apple.com/documentation/xcode/configuring-the-hardened-runtime), and benefits from the [Signed System Volume](https://support.apple.com/guide/security/signed-system-volume-security-secd698747c9/web) as part of the base system.

 If you want to use **torrents**, use [Transmission](https://transmissionbt.com/download/) which is free and open source (note: like all software, even open source projects, [malware may still find its way in](http://researchcenter.paloaltonetworks.com/2016/03/new-os-x-ransomware-keranger-infected-transmission-bittorrent-client-installer/)).
 You may also wish to use a block list to avoid peering with known bad hosts - see [Which is the best blocklist for Transmission](https://giuliomac.wordpress.com/2014/02/19/best-blocklist-for-transmission/) and [johntyree/3331662](https://gist.github.com/johntyree/3331662).

 Manage [default file handlers](https://support.apple.com/guide/mac-help/choose-an-app-to-open-a-file-on-mac-mh35597).

-Monitor system logs with the **Console** application or `syslog -w` or `/usr/bin/log stream` commands.
+Monitor system logs with the **Console** application or `/usr/bin/log stream` commands.

-Set your screen to lock as soon as the screensaver starts:
+Set the screen to lock as soon as the screensaver starts:

 ```bash
 defaults write com.apple.screensaver askForPassword -int 1